ForEvolve/forevolve.github.io/_posts/en/2017-08-25-design-patterns-web-api-service-and-repository-part-5.md

 In the last article, we talked about the service's role, we completed the `ClansController` implementation, and we created more unit tests to keep improving the quality of our Ninja App.

-Now it's time to attack the [Repository Pattern](https://msdn.microsoft.com/en-us/library/ff649690.aspx), create the `IClanRepository` interface, complete the `ClanService` implementation and create the default `ClanRepository` class with, of course, more unit tests.<!--more-->
+Now it is time to attack the [Repository Pattern](https://msdn.microsoft.com/en-us/library/ff649690.aspx), create the `IClanRepository` interface, complete the `ClanService` implementation and create the default `ClanRepository` class with, of course, more unit tests.<!--more-->

 [Skip the shared part](#repository)